-&lt;sup>21 Though not shown in equation (1), we also control for the Medicare reimbursement changes to mammography described earlier.
+20 Though not shown in equation (1), we also control for the Medicare reimbursement changes to mammography described earlier and for Medicare reimbursement for cervical cancer screening vector to fall out of this model).

-equals 1 in 1987, 2 in 1988, and so forth.
-We also estimate a fully interacted triple-differences (DDD) specification which instead of the trends adds to equation (1) a full set of state by age group dummies, a full set of year by age group dummies, and a full set of state by year dummies (thus causing the $Z{st}$ vector to fall out of this model).
 The year by age group indicators remove biases common to all women of a particular age group in a given year.
 The state by age group indicators account for other age-specific state effects.
 Finally, the full set of state by year interactions account for any other efforts to increase mammography rates in a particular state and year that would be expected to affect women of different ages equally.
-In the augmented triple difference model, the coefficients of interest, $\beta_2$ - $\beta_4$ , use variation at the age group by state by year level to identify the effects of screening mammography mandates from differences in screening rates for women whose age makes them treated compared to the associated outcomes for women whose age makes them untreated coincident with the timing of policy adoption within each state.
+In the augmented triple difference model, the coefficients of interest, β_2 - β_4 , use variation at the age group by state by year level to identify the effects of screening mammography mandates from differences in screening rates for women whose age makes them treated compared to the associated outcomes for women whose age makes them untreated coincident with the timing of policy adoption within each state.

-A nontrivial issue is the decision about how to code the mandate [and other policy] variables for the women in the age groups that were generally not targeted by the laws.
+A nontrivial issue is the decision about how to code the mandate [and other policy] variables for the women in the age groups that were not targeted by the laws.
 For the vast majority of younger women age 25-34, all mandate variables are set equal to zero.
 The only exception is that one state explicitly mandated screening benefits for women younger than age 35.
 For the older women age 65-74, however, the decision on how to code the mandate variable is more complex.
 Many women who are older than age 65 (nearly all of whom are eligible for and are on Medicare) also have supplemental private plans either through a prior employer or a privately purchased 'Medigap' plan.
-These plans could plausibly make the older women treated by the state mandates we study; in fact, some of the mandates explicitly mention Medigap.
+These plans could plausibly make the older women treated by the state mandates we study; in fact, a nontrivial number of the mandates explicitly mention Medigap.
 Super (2002) indicates that, based on data from the 1999 Medicare Current Beneficiaries Survey, about a third of Medicare recipients not in nursing homes have private coverage through a current or former employer (either own or spouse), while another 27 percent have supplemental Medigap coverage (either Medigap alone or Medigap in combination with private employer sponsored coverage).
 Thus, around half of Medicare beneficiaries are plausibly bound by the state mandates we study (Stanton 2004).
 Moreover, this is likely to be especially true for our analyses of deductibles prohibitions because although Medicare began covering mammograms in 1991, the program did not explicitly prohibit deductibles until 1998.
-Since we have no way in our data to identify source of insurance, in our main models we set the mandate variables for 65-74 year old women equal to whatever is true for their 50-64 year old counterparts in that state and year.
+Since we have no way in our data to identify source of insurance, in our main models we set the mandate variables for 65-74 year old women equal to whatever is true for their 50-64 year old counterparts in that state and year.21